rcw3bb/cucumber_basic_template/README.md

 1. **Clone** this repository on your local.

-2. Remove the **.git folder** from where you cloned the repository.
+2. Remove the **.git folder** from where you've cloned the repository.

 3. Run the following command: